sefirakarina/periminus-backend/README.md

 - Composer
 - Any relational DB (ex: MySql/PostgreSql)

-After cloning/ downloading the project, go to the project folder (carShareBackend) from cmd/terminal and run these following commands
+After cloning/ downloading the project, go to the project folder from cmd/terminal and run these following commands

 ```bash